SpencerFife/Budget-Tracker/README.md

 With this app you can add and subtract funds from your personal budget.
 It will allow you to add offline data to your app when you go back online.

+(Feel free to clone this repo and download the app)

 ## Technologies

 - Javascript